- What does hurricane insurance cover in Florida?

 How to file a hurricane insurance claim in Florida

-If there is flood damage, you must file a separate claim with your flood insurance provider and pay a separate flood insurance deductible.
+- If flood damage is present, file a separate claim with your flood insurance provider.

 When does a hurricane deductible apply in Florida?